Dhruvi-2002/vehicle-garage-centre/README.md

 -SETUP INSTRUCTION:

--download visual studios
+download visual studios

--download packages djano and npm
+download packages djano and npm

--python with latest version(python 3.7.0 or above)
+python with latest version(python 3.7.0 or above)

-To run the program:
+-To run the program:

   python manage.py